alpro1000/Rozpocet/README.md

 5. **Trade Handling** – Break-even promotion at 1R, trailing stop on local swings, and comprehensive CSV logging for downstream analytics.

 Refer to each source file for detailed implementation notes.

+## News calendar input

+- The Expert Advisor can now load high-impact events from either the MT5 Economic Calendar or a CSV/JSON file located under `MQL5/Files`.
+- Configure the source via inputs:
+  - `NewsCalendarSource` – `"file"` (default) or `"mt5"`
+  - `NewsCalendarFilePath` – filename for on-disk calendars (e.g., `news_calendar.csv`)
+  - `NewsBlockMinutesBefore/After` – symmetric buffers applied around each event
+- File format (CSV example): `datetime,currency,impact,title` where `impact` accepts `high|medium|low`.
+See `experts/news_calendar_sample.csv` for a template.
+- When an event blocks trading, the EA logs the event name, currency, time, and configured buffer for clearer backtests.